MGuo-Lab/LCA/INSTALL.md

 mklink /j c:\dev\LCA\notebooks\mola c:\dev\LCA\mola
 ```

-Be careful if you try and delete this link because may delete the target `mola` folder!
+Be careful if you try and delete this link because it may delete the target `mola` folder!

 In order to open a notebook go the Anaconda Prompt and type